By Ellie Howard on Sep 22, 2017 3:00:04 AM

 Sapper Steps, a 30 day walking competition, is the first initiative of our corporate wellness program.

-After completing a wellness survey, it was clear that our team was not getting in enough exercise at work.
+After completing an employee wellness survey, it was clear that our team was not getting in enough exercise at work.
 In fact, some employees rarely left their desks, averaging as little as 2,000 steps a day.
 Even with a ping pong table in the office, desk jobs remain sedentary.

 This kind of lifestyle results in more than just boredom, aches, and pains.
 Those 5 hours of sending emails may feel productive, but you’re also increasing your BMI, slowing your metabolism, and even raising your risk of diabetes and cancer.